marco-martinezGIT/WEBTOON-plus/README.md

 Reduce eye strain and read comfortably in low-light environments with a one-click dark theme toggle.

 Whether you're binge-reading a series or just catching up on new episodes, WEBTOON™+ makes it easier, smoother, and more accessible than ever.

+!!!
+WAITING FOR APPROVAL ON GOOGLE CHROME STORE !!!